 River Caves Canyon

 A spectacular canyon in the upper reaches of Budgary Creek in Wollemi NP, River Caves Canyon is one of the shorter and easier non-technical canyons in the Greater Blue Mountains.
 The water is no more than waist deep and you can avoid this section by walking around the creek.
-It’s fairly close to Deep Pass Canyon, which can be done with this one in the same day.
+It’s fairly close to Deep Pass Canyon, which can be combined with this one in one day.

 Distance: 3.8km loop (2-3 hours)